ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 **3.** Click on `issue.js`, which will open the file within VSCode.
 Let's discuss what the file is trying to do.

-Below we bring in two key Hyperledger Fabric SDK classes into scope -- `Wallet` and `Gateway`.
+Below we bring two key Hyperledger Fabric SDK classes into scope -- `Wallet` and `Gateway`.
 Because Isabella's X.509 certificate is in the local file system, the application uses `FileSystemWallet`